-The best way to avoid being included in a blacklist is to ensure your organization’s outgoing mail doesn’t include any spam.
-But because spam is such a huge problem, blacklist maintainers can have a trigger finger when it comes to including IP addresses in their lists.
-That presents a problem for email providers and other organizations that rely on having their email delivered.
+The best way to ensure your IP doesn’t appear on a blacklist is to ensure your organization’s outgoing email is spam-free.
+However, because spam is such a huge problem, blacklist maintainers can have a trigger finger when it comes to including IP addresses on their lists.
+That presents a problem for email providers and other organizations who rely on having their email delivered.

-The organizations that maintain blacklists “work for” the ISPs and inbox providers, who really don’t like it when spam gets through to their users.
+The organizations that maintain blacklists “work for” the ISPs and inbox providers and really don’t like it when spam gets through to their users.
 They don’t work for the organizations who send email.
-That means the incentives of blacklist providers are usually tilted towards a “block and ask questions later” approach.
-If they think that quantities of spam above a certain threshold originate from an IP or block of IPs, they will add those IPs to a blacklist — they don’t care whose fault it is.
+That means the incentives of blacklist providers lean towards a “block and ask questions later” approach.
+If they think that quantities of spam above a certain threshold originate from an IP or block of IPs, they will add those IPs to a blacklist—they don’t care whose fault it is.

 Being blacklisted is a risk for any organization that sends email, and the only real solution is to proactively monitor your organization’s outgoing email to ensure it doesn’t include spam.
-If spam isn’t getting through to email inbox providers, large organizations, and ISPs, the reporting mechanisms that lead to email being included in blacklists won’t be triggered.
+If spam isn’t released to email inbox providers, large organizations, and ISPs, the reporting mechanisms that lead to IPs being included on blacklists won’t be triggered.